background

 The thing is, if you want to understand your market potential or work on a comprehensive business plan for a quarter or entire year, you have to plan before you take action.
 Otherwise, execution is chaos.
 You are spending money reaching people who were never going to buy.

-And in this post, we are going to walk you through exactly how we approach it at Nebor, based on 10+ years of B2B sales experience and hundreds of campaigns we have built and run for our clients.
+In this post, we are going to walk you through exactly how we approach it at Nebor, based on 10+ years of B2B sales experience and hundreds of campaigns we have built and run for our clients.

 Start with clear analysis goals before you even touch a spreadsheet

-Before touching or even thinking about data, define what you are actually trying to understand.
 This sounds obvious, but you would be surprised how many teams skip this step and end up with a giant spreadsheet of international markets and potential revenue data that tell them nothing useful.

 The 5-step market evaluation framework that gives you clarity